lawremi/Sprocket/README.md

 	There is also "none" as a distribution to turn the ores off, but it is automatically added at generation.

+	The default is "Vanilla".
+If an invalid distribution is selected, Sprocket will report it, and no configuration file will be written.

     Wireframe: